MUMUKSHMEGHWAL/frontent-interview-js/README.md

 	- Udacity -> CRP

-*SYSTEM DESIGN*
+# SYSTEM DESIGN
 Read about this about this.
-What is system designing is.
+What is system designing?
 	- Design warehouse management system
 	- Snakes and ladder problem
 	- design a type-ahead
 	- design a food app
 	- design Instagram

-ALGO:
+# DS/ALGO:
 You will only be able to solve DS algo questions if you will practice.

 - Sorting